LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: Experiments

 \subsection{Main results}

-The performance of LDR on WebQSP and CWQ is presented in Table~\ref{table:main}.
-The LDR method achieves state-of-the-art performance on these two benchmarks, with improvements in both Hits@1 and F1, indicating an enhanced capability of the LLM to handle KGQA tasks.
-Despite foregoing the possibility for the LLM to use its own knowledge to directly answer questions correctly, LDR still outperforms previous generative methods, which demonstrates the effectiveness of the proposed strategies (refer to Appendix~\ref{sec:appendix_D} for details).
+The performance of READS on WebQSP and CWQ is presented in Table~\ref{table:main}.
+According to the results, our porposed READS framework achieves state-of-the-art performance on these two benchmarks, with improvements in both Hits@1 and F1, indicating an enhanced capability of the LLM to handle KGQA tasks.
+Besides, the READS method abandons the use of internal model knowledge, yet still achieves better KGQA performance, which sufficiently demonstrates that the proposed framework can effectively enhance the knowledge reasoning capabilities of LLMs (refer to Appendix~\ref{sec:appendix_D}).
+We also test READS on more challenging dataset GrailQA~\cite{gu2021beyond}, the results are shown in Appendix~\ref{sec:grailqa}.